 My research agenda

-I’m interested in three broad fields.
-First, I do research in the economics of discrimination, and in labour economics more widely.
-In one of my projects, for example, I estimate the effects of superiors’ gender attitudes on women’s careers.
+Third, I work on discrimination in the labor market.
+In one of my projects, I study the effects of superiors’ gender attitudes on women’s careers.

 Work in progress